Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/access-query-page.md

 ### Query history

 Kimiko can also view the history of queries and their statuses (like Success, Error, Pending) using the **Query history** icon.
-They can also select a query to re-run to view the results.
+She can also select a query to re-run to view the results.

 The query history is stored indefinitely.